Appdynamics/postgresql-monitoring-extension/README.md

 ## Prerequisites
 Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
 Please do not proceed with the extension installation if the specified prerequisites are not met.
 ## Installation
+1. Run 'mvn clean install' from "PostgreSQLMonitorRepo"
-1. Unzip the contents of "PostgreSQLMonitor.zip" as "PostgreSQLMonitor" and copy the "PostgreSQLMonitor" directory to `<MachineAgentHome>/monitors/`
+1. Unzip the contents of "PostgreSQLMonitor-VERSION.zip" from `target` directory as "PostgreSQLMonitor" and copy the "PostgreSQLMonitor" directory to `<MachineAgentHome>/monitors/`
-2. Configure the extension by referring to the below section.
+2. Configure the extension by referring to the Configuration section.
-3. Configure the path to the config.yaml file by editing the task-argments in the monitor.xml file.
+3. Configure the path to the config.yml file by editing the task-arguments in the monitor.xml file.
     ```
         <task-arguments>
             <argument name="config-file" is-required="true" default-value="monitors/PostgreSQLMonitor/config.yml" />
         </task-arguments>
     ```
 4. Restart the machine agent.

+Please place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
+Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.

 ## Configuration
 Note : Please make sure not to use tab (\t) while editing yaml files.
-You can validate the yaml file using a [yaml validator](http://yamllint.com)
+You can validate the yaml file using a [yaml validator](https://jsonformatter.org/yaml-validator)

 Configure the extension by editing the config.yml file in `<MachineAgentHome>/monitors/PostgreSQLMonitor/`.
 The metricPrefix of the extension has to be configured as specified [here](https://community.appdynamics.com/t5/Knowledge-Base/How-do-I-troubleshoot-missing-custom-metrics-or-extensions/ta-p/28695#Configuring%20an%20Extension).
 Please make sure that the right metricPrefix is chosen based on your machine agent deployment, otherwise this could lead to metrics not being visible in the controller.
 ### Configuring the servers and database